Emma Foy

 Emma Foy (born 6 April 1989) is a New Zealand para-cyclist.
 She represented New Zealand at the 2016 Summer Paralympics in Rio de Janeiro, where she won a silver and a bronze medal with sighted pilot Laura Thompson.

+Career

 From 2013 to 2019, she won a total of thirteen medals (including five gold) at the UCI Para-cycling Track and Road Championships.

 In 2020, with sighted pilot Hannah van Kampen, Foy retained the world title in the women's individual pursuit tandem at the UCI Para-cycling Track World Championships.
 They also claimed the bronze medal in the women's time trail tandem.

 Foy was born with oculocutaneous albinism.
 Of Māori descent, she affiliates to the Ngāpuhi iwi.